 Immerse yourself in the beauty of Iceland and enjoy some thrilling adventures over just four days with this fantastic summer getaway.
 Check availability by choosing a date.

 Welcome to Iceland!
-You will land at Keflavík International Airport, the main port of arrival for most travellers, and after making your way through customs, will find your rental car waiting.
+You will land at Keflavik International Airport, the main port of arrival for most travelers, and after making your way through customs, you will find your rental car waiting.

-Those who want to get a taste of Icelandic culture, meanwhile, will be able to do so in the capital.
-Boasting museums and galleries; parks and nature reserves; feats of architecture and public art; as well as an array of boutiques, restaurants and bars, the city truly has something for everyone.
+Meanwhile, those who want to get a taste of Icelandic culture will be able to do so in the capital.
+Boasting museums and galleries, parks and nature reserves, feats of architecture and public art, as well as an array of boutiques, restaurants, and bars, the city truly has something for everyone.

-On the second day of your journey, you will get to experience the magnificent, diverse sites of the Golden Circle, Iceland’s premier sightseeing route. Þingvellir National Park, the Geysir Geothermal Area and Gullfoss waterfall are the main attractions on your itinerary.
-However, you can add to your day by including a thrilling excursion and seeking out some hidden gems.
+On the second day of your journey, you will get to experience the magnificent, diverse sites of the Golden Circle, Iceland's premier sightseeing route.
+Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss waterfall are the main attractions on your itinerary.
+However, you can add to your day by including a thrilling excursion and seeking out hidden gems.

-The appeal of the Geysir Geothermal Area, meanwhile, should be instantly apparent; not only is it home to geysers, but it is home to geysers so dramatic that all similar phenomena around the world appropriated their Icelandic name.
-The most impressive of these exploding hot springs is Strokkur, which erupts at least every ten minutes, often reaching heights of over twenty metres.
+The appeal of the Geysir Geothermal Area should be instantly apparent.
+Not only is it home to geysers, but it is home to geysers so dramatic that all similar phenomena around the world appropriated their Icelandic name.
+The most impressive of these exploding hot springs is Strokkur, which erupts at least every ten minutes, often reaching over 66 ft (20 m).

-Gullfoss, meanwhile, is a classic Icelandic waterfall: powerful, mesmerising and unforgettable.
-Formed by a glacier river pouring from the nearby ice cap of Langjökull, it surges down two steps into a dramatic, beautiful valley, throwing blooms of spray into the air as it does.
+Gullfoss, meanwhile, is a classic Icelandic waterfall: powerful, mesmerizing, and unforgettable.
+Formed by a glacier river pouring from the nearby ice cap of Langjokull, it surges down two steps into a dramatic, beautiful valley, throwing blooms of spray into the air as it does.
 In the sun, this spray is renowned for the waterfalls that arch from it.

 As you travel between these sites, you have the choice of three tours to break up your sightseeing with.
-At Þingvellir, you can embark on a snorkelling excursion into the ravine of Silfra.
-The visibility in this magnificent place often exceeds a hundred metres, and the vividness of the underwater blues are astounding, making this consistently ranked as one of the best snorkelling sites in the world.
+At Thingvellir, you can embark on a snorkeling excursion into the ravine of Silfra.
+The visibility in this magnificent place often exceeds 328 ft (100 m).
+The vividness of the underwater blues is astounding, making this consistently ranked as one of the best snorkeling sites in the world.

-From Gullfoss, you could alternatively board a super jeep to be whisked up Langjökull glacier for a snowmobiling tour.
-There are few activities more thrilling than rushing across gleaming plains of pristine snow, and few ways to attain such rewarding views of the south, west and Highlands.
+From Gullfoss, you could alternatively board a super jeep to be whisked up Langjokull glacier for a snowmobiling tour.
+Few activities are more thrilling than rushing across gleaming plains of pristine snow and few ways to attain such rewarding views of the south, west, and Highlands.

-Thirdly, you could embark on a horse-riding tour through the beautiful countryside that surrounds the sites of the Golden Circle.
+Thirdly, you could embark on a horse-riding tour through the beautiful countryside surrounding the Golden Circle sites.
 Icelandic horses are famously friendly, and witnessing the landscapes from their backs is a great way to experience the country like an early settler.
 Whether you have experience riding or not, this tour will be tailored to you.